austintackaberry/100-days-of-code/log.md

 **Today's Progress**: 100% test coverage on jobsort, added readmes to my projects, applied to some more jobs

 **Thoughts**: Tomorrow I'll probably do some interview prep, apply to some jobs, who knows maybe I'll start adding redux to jobsort

+### Day 245: January 28, 2018

+**Today's Progress**: Applied to more jobs, learned about how the internet works

+**Thoughts**: There isn't much of January left, and I still want to overhaul jobSort() and StockIT by the end of the month.
+I'll have to see how that goes...